PonderTeam/ponder-learns-git/README.md

 4. Go to `http://localhost:4200/` in your browser to see the webpage.

 Note: If you get warnings during these steps, and `npm audit fix` does not fix them, don't worry.
 It will probably still run.

+## Jira Please Work
+- something to commit so Jira will update